rockz77/cloudnine-docs-analyzer/README.md

    ```

 ### Unit Testing
-To run the unit tests and see the coverage, run the following command:
+To run the unit tests and see the coverage, run the following command from the root:
    ```
    npm test --coverage
    ```